4 Ways you can humanize marketing to get better results now

 We also recognize when someone cares.
 We know when a person wants to help us, and they’re not trying to push an agenda or manipulate us to action.

-To humanize marketing, apply this truth from neuroscientist Antonio Damasio.
+It’s based on this truth from neuroscientist Antonio Damasio.
 He said, “We are not thinking machines that feel; rather, we are feeling machines that think.”
-Successful marketers are starting to recognize this truth.

 What do you measure?
 When you measure the wrong thing, your marketing can become wonky quickly.
 We’re not just seeking clicks.
 We want to connect and form lasting relationships with our clients.